Altinn/agencysystem-dotnet/outbound/Batch/README.md

 The Service will also log to Windows Application Log.

 There is more documentation within the source files.

+## AltinnReceiverWithXmlSerialization
+Another service which receives form requests from Altinn.
+Contains a SoapUI test projsct with example xml requests.

+* Make sure you have .NET 4.5.2 installed
+* Open the solution in Visual Studio 2015 or later.
+* Run

 ## AltinnSimulator
 This console application simulates Altinn by fetching testdata and sending it to the AltinnBatchReceiverService.